php-fig/fig-standards/proposed/event-dispatcher-meta.md

 * Collection.  ("Give me all your things, that I may do something with that list.")
 * Alternative chain.  ("Here's a thing; the first one of you that can handle it do so, then stop.")

-On further review, it was determined that:
+On further review, the Working Goup determined that:

 * Collection was a special case of Object enhancement (the collection being the object that is enhanced)
 * Alternative chain is similarly a special case of Object enhancement, as the signature is identical and the dispatch workflow is nearly identical, albeit with an extra check included.